Mlkurta/ENCE_3210_Michael_Kurta_2026/Documentation_B/DAC_Prototype/Readme.md

 <img width="480" height="569" alt="Screenshot 2026-01-28 092443" src="https://github.com/user-attachments/assets/809ec3c8-de50-4fee-9f00-2a28331a81e2" />

-It uses the TL-072 op-amp.
+The lab-tested version uses the TL-072 op-amp.
 This op amp is "ok" when using a single supply source (0 - 5V), while doesn't have the best single-rail characteristics, is mostly meant for prototyping, not the final product.
+For the Arduino DSP Shield, We'll be using the MCP 6002 op amp because of it's single-supply performance.
+This makes it more compatible (and simpler) with attaching a standard USB 5V connection.

 ## Output Waveforms